gavinbunney/terraform-provider-kubectl/README.md

 }
 ```

+> Note: When the kind is a Deployment, this provider will wait for the deployment to be rolled out automatically for you

 ### Import Kubernetes Resource

 This provider supports importing existing resources.
 The ID format expected uses a double `//` as a deliminator (as apiVersion can have a forward-slash):